PronobDas/PronobDas/README.md

 This is @PronobDas <br>
 An enthusiast learner, currently a student of L4-T1 of CSE, BUET.
 - 👀 Interested in Web Development
-- 🌱 Currently learning Spring Boot and Angular.
+- 🌱 Currently learning Spring Boot and React.
 - 💞️ Looking forward to collaborate on any projects or participate into internship programs.
 - 👯 Fun fact: Love to travel and watch tv series & movies.